spiceai/docs/spiceaidocs/docs/components/data-connectors/ftp.md

     - `ftp_user`: The username for the FTP server.
 E.g. `ftp_user: my-ftp-user`
     - `ftp_pass`: The password for the FTP server.
 Use the [secret replacement syntax](../secret-stores/index.md) to load the password from a secret store, e.g. `${secrets:my_ftp_pass}`.
     - `client_timeout`: Optional.
 Specifies timeout for FTP connection.
 E.g. `client_timeout: 30s`.
 When not set, no timeout will be configured for FTP client.
-    - `hive_infer_partitions`: Optional.
-Infer the partition columns for hive-style partitioning from the folder structure.
+    - `hive_partitioning_enabled`: Optional.
+Enable partitioning using hive-style partitioning from the folder structure.
 Defaults to `false`

     More CSV related parameters can be configured, see [CSV Parameters](/reference/file_format.md#csv)